an-rahulpandey/cordova-plugin-dbcopy/README.md

 ### Methods

-Currently there are two methods supported by the plugin.
+Currently there are five methods supported by the plugin.

 **Copy**
 =========================================